 The nearest airport to Hoi An is Da Nang.
 It receives many flights daily both international and domestic.
 You can easily get a metered taxi at the airport and it will take you just over half an hour to get to Hoi An.

-Getting around Hoi An
+Getting around Hoi An with kids

 Cycling is a great way to get around and explore Hoi An and we saw many families doing just this.
 Kids tend to ride on the back of their parents bike – it looked pretty tiring in the heat!
 You’ll easily be able to pedal to the rice fields, to the beach or just explore the local area on two wheels.
 Remember it’s best to bring helmets for yourselves and the kids – the last thing you want is a faulty helmet to worry about and the cheap ones you can pick up at the markets really won’t offer much protection.